scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 on a healthy adult acquired in a block-design setting with visual, auditory and motor experimental conditions.
 The parcels correspond to regions of the brain that are known induce evoked activity in response to these experimental conditions.
-Observe that the HRF estimates in the visual and motor regions (two first figures from left to right ) are well approximated by the canonical HRF whereas in the auditory ares (third figure from left to right), the recovered hemodynamic profiles peak earlier than the canonical shape.
+Observe that the HRF estimated in the visual and motor regions (first and third figure from left to right ) are well approximated by the canonical HRF whereas in the auditory ares (second figure from left to right), the recovered hemodynamic profiles peak earlier than the canonical shape.

 Standard methods (*e.g.,* GLM), with the posterior classical statistics applied, give statistical parametric maps (SPM) that describe the significance